Info for Volunteers

 Sometimes projects will change at the last minute.
 The crew leader will keep you informed of any changes via email or phone call.
 Please let us know if you will be travelling or out of reach in the days leading up to the project.

 For some projects we have limited space so it's important that you sign up early.
 Most backcountry projects allow for 5-8 volunteers.
-Car-camping projects can accomodate more volunteers; between 8-10.
-If a project fills up we will still take volunteer applications, but you'll be notified and placed on a waiting list versus receiving a project confirmation email.
-We have some truly one-in-a-lifetime projects so if you want to be sure you're on those projects - register today!
+Car-camping projects can accomodate more volunteers, between 8-10.
+If a project fills up we will still take volunteer applications, but you'll be notified and placed on a waiting list instead of receiving a project confirmation email.
+We have some truly one-in-a-lifetime projects so if you want to be sure you're on those projects, register today!

 It's critical that you read the full project details (print them from your respective project page) to evaluate your ability level and expectations of the project.
-Keep in mind that your experience (or lack of) affects the entire crew.
-Generally speaking the crew will hike, work and "live" on the same schedule for the project duration.
-We ask that you are tolerant of the group experience, others' points of view and crew decision-making.
+Keep in mind that your experience (or lack thereof) affects the entire crew.
+Generally speaking the crew will hike, work, and "live" on the same schedule for the project duration.
+We ask that you are tolerant of the group experience, others' points of view, and crew decision-making.
 MWA provides a Crew Leader on every VTC project so there will be guidance on the trail and in camp.
-Volunteers are expected to pitch in for cooking, cleaning and general camp duties.
+Volunteers are expected to pitch in for cooking, cleaning, and general camp duties.

-Each volunteer is responsible for bringing their own personal gear for the project duration; tent, sleeping bag, sleeping bag, personal products, hiking boots, work gloves and protective eyewear (sunglasses are OK).
-MWA provides food, group cook/kitchen gear (including water filters), tools and safety gear.
+Each volunteer is responsible for bringing their own personal gear for the project duration: tent, sleeping bag, sleeping bag, personal products, hiking boots, work gloves, and protective eyewear (sunglasses are OK).
+MWA provides food, group cooking/kitchen gear (including water filters), tools, and safety gear.
 Check out our suggested packing list on this page.

 Keep in mind that ALL projects are in bear country.
-That means Grizzly Bears and Black Bears.
-Our staff is very familiar with safe travel in bear country and will advise the crew on proper procedures, food storage and what do to in the event of wildlife encounters.
-Please note that there have never been any negative bear encounters on any MWA project before.
-No solo hiking is allowed on a MWA project to keep this record in tact.
-Please only bring non-scented toiletries or anything with a smell.
+That means grizzly bears and black bears.
+Our staff is very familiar with safe travel in bear country and will advise the crew on proper procedures, food storage, and what to do in the event of wildlife encounters.
+Please note that there have never been any negative bear encounters on any MWA projects before.
+No solo hiking is allowed on a MWA project to keep this record intact.
+Please only bring non-scented toiletries or personal products.
 It's not always the "sweet" smell that attracts animals.
 Often they are drawn to new, human smells.
 Let's keep those curious critters out of our camp.

-We love dogs and acknowledge how much they love to be in the woods with us, but the answer is a kind NO. We understand when you tell us that your dog is always well-behaved, silent and obiedient.
+We love dogs but the answer is a kind NO. We understand when you tell us that your dog is always well-behaved, silent, and obiedient.
 However, out of respect for other volunteers and the safety of the crew, we kindly ask that you leave your four-legged friend at home, please.
 Thanks for understanding.
-We know - it's a drag - and we are sorry.
+We know it's a drag, and we're sorry.

 Each volunteer should bring a medium-large backpack for work.
-This should include water (at least 3 liters), extra layers, rain gear, sunscreen, work gloves, warm hat, sun hat, bug dope and your lunch/snacks for the day.
-In addition to your personal day-gear you'll be asked to carry 1-2 tools for work, as well.
-Some projects require pushing a wheelbarrow, toting rocks, moving sign posts and other "stuff" that may be awkward or uncommon in your daily routine.
+This should include water (at least 3 liters), extra layers, rain gear, sunscreen, work gloves, warm hat, sun hat, bug dope, and your lunch/snacks for the day.
+In addition to your personal day gear you'll be asked to carry 1-2 tools for work.
+Some projects require pushing a wheelbarrow, toting rocks, moving sign posts, and other tasks that may be awkward or uncommon in your daily routine.
 Volunteer crews will try to share these duties.
-Do NOT bring a small bookbag, flimsy shoulder bag or fanny pack to work.
+Do NOT bring a small bookbag, flimsy shoulder bag, or fanny pack to work.
 Bags must stay with owners at all times to avoid accidental damage.
-Food storage orders require you to stay within 50ft of food in your pack, as well.
+Food storage orders require you to stay within 50 feet of food in your pack, as well.

-We welcome 8 year-olds and 80+ year-olds (and everyone in between).
-If you can do the work and are interested in being there - you're are invited!
+We welcome 15 year olds and 80+ year olds (and everyone in between).
+If you can do the work and are interested in being there, you're invited!

 All minors must be accompanied by a trusted adult and must fill out paperwork including a parent/guardian signature in addition to their own.
 Supplemental phone calls with minors and parents are generally requested to be sure that everyone knows what they are getting into.
 Keep in mind that projects are adult-oriented with adult language and alcohol around the campfire at times (though most folks do not have a desire to offend and try to keep things in check with younger folks around).
 Parents, this is not a substitute for summer camp; other volunteers want to work a postive and up-beat atmosphere so be sure your kiddos also want to be on a project with everyone.

 Please consult your respective project page for directions to your meeting place.
 For certain projects there is a designated meeting place and time where the crew will meet, then carpool to a more remote location.
-We've lost volunteers en route in the past for the more hard-to-find locations so please be on time for these meeting points.
-Other projects meet at the trailhead the night before and early start.
+We've lost volunteers en route in the past for the more hard-to-find locations so please be on time to these meeting points.
+Other projects meet at the trailhead the night before and start early.
 In this case, we are flexible if you want to come later.
 However, keep in mind that these dirt roads and forest routes can be confusing at night.
 Also, if dinner is planned that evening and you'll be coming late, please let us know so we do not buy and make a meal for you.
 We also suggest exploring the area Google Maps to obtain your own directions if you prefer.
-Please allow yourself plenty of drive time; dirt roads can be gnarly including flat tires and wrong turns.
+Please allow yourself plenty of drive time - dirt roads can be rugged and including flat tires and wrong turns.
 Do not wait until the day before your project to figure out where you're going.
-Oftentimes there is little time to help you figure it out or staff are in the field preparing for your arrival already.
+Often there is little time to help you figure it out or staff are in the field preparing for your arrival already.
 Plan ahead.

 There's nothing like a cold beer after a long, hot day of trail work.
 That's OK with us.
-We just want everyone to understand that our projects are open to adutls and minors, alike.
+We just want everyone to understand that our projects are open to adults and minors alike.
 Only those persons 21 years of age and older are permitted to have or drink alcohol on projects.
-For those that want to kick back after work, please drink responsibly and be sensitive of your neighbors.
+For those that want to kick back after work, please drink responsibly and be respectful of your neighbors.

 You probably already know these things, but it's a good idea to mention so we're all on the same page.
-These are activities not permitted on MWA trips: Possession or use of firearms except with prior written authorization from MWA • Consumption of alcoholic beverages in excess • Possession or use of any illegal drugs • Fighting, use of derogatory language, intimidating behavior, discrimination, sexual harassment, violent or threatening behavior • Violation of any State game and fish regulation • Violation of any Federal, State, or local law • Disclosing others’ confidential information • Violation of any of the above prohibitions may constitute grounds for dismissal or other disciplinary action.
+These are activities not permitted on MWA trips: Possession or use of firearms except with prior written authorization from MWA • Consumption of alcoholic beverages in excess • Possession or use of any illegal drugs • Fighting, use of derogatory language, intimidating behavior, discrimination, sexual harassment, or violent or threatening behavior • Violation of any state game and fish regulation • Violation of any federal, state, or local law • Disclosing others’ confidential information • Violation of any of the above prohibitions may constitute grounds for dismissal from the project.

 Being prepared goes a long way; do your part and remember that your choices affect the entire crew.
-Many projects are at high elevations, in remote settings and subject to rapid weather changes and possible exposure.
-Participants are expected to assist with camp chores, adhere to safety requests and adapt to shared group environment.
+Many projects are at high elevations, in remote settings, and subject to rapid weather changes and possible exposure.
+Participants are expected to assist with camp chores, adhere to safety requests, and adapt to a shared group environment.
 Choose your projects wisely based on your known ability.
-No solo hiking allowed to/from backcountry project.
+No solo hiking allowed to/from backcountry projects.
 Thank you in advance for volunteering.